-Asda has launched a national food drive asking customers to donate food and essential toiletries in-store to help people who need to use food banks in their local communities.
+Asda has launched its national food drive asking customers to donate food and essential toiletries in-store to help people who need to use food banks in their local communities.

-The drive will take place in its 390 superstores from May 6th until the 8th with colleagues in store, alongside volunteers from food banks in the Trussell Trust network, encouraging customers to donate an extra item or two to help food banks support people experiencing hardship in the community.
+The event will take place in its 390 superstores from June 1st until the 7th June with Community Champions in store, alongside volunteers from food banks in the Trussell Trust network, encouraging customers to donate an extra item or two to support food banks in the local community.

 Some stores will be joined by the local charities who will have stalls and information about their community project as well as a donation bucket.
 There will also be message boards and information by products signposting customers to which items are needed the most.

-Asda has had customer collection food trolleys in store for five years and in that time its customers have donated the equivalent of over nine million meals.
+Asda has had customer collection food trolleys since 2018 and in that time its customers have donated the equivalent of over twelve million meals.

-“I am always so proud of the donations made by our customers and I am so thankful for the help they give to people in their communities who need it most.”
+“I am so thankful for the donations made by our customers and I’m always so proud that they wish to help the people in their communities who need the most support.”